Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: The limit, regime (iii) : Multiple Gaussian compartments

 Since no specific model is assumed for the tortuosity $\Depar/\Deperp$, as $\Depar$ and $\Deperp$ are fitted separately, along with $\Da$ and $f$, it was suggested the WMTI parameters could be used to disentangle between acute damage such as neurite beading, as reflected in $\Da$ \cite{hui-stroke}, and chronic damage including different types of demyelination and axonal loss, reflected in changes in the tortuosity, $\Deperp$ and $f$ \cite{axlossdemyel,shrink-remove}.
-As an {\it in vivo} validation, the age-related changes in the WMTI metrics were studied during the first two years of healthy brain development \cite{JelescuNI2015} (Figure \ref{fig:NODDIvsWMTI}), showing significant nonlinear increases in the $f$, $\Deperp$, related to increased myelination and axonal density, while no changes in the longitudinal compartment diffusivities, $\Da$ and $\Depar$, as expected. {\it Ex vivo} animal validation studies provided reasonably accurate estimates of $f$ in a mouse model of hypomyelination \cite{KelmNI2016} and de-, and remyelination \cite{jelescu-cpz-2016,Falangola_NBM2014}.
-Furthermore, mouse validation studies of the specificity to different types of neurodegenation, demonstrated that $\Da$ decreased during acute inflammation, while the axonal water fraction $f$ decreased during the chronic phase of cuprizone intoxication \cite{GuglielmettiNI2016}, whereby $\Deperp$ and $f$ were found to be respectively more sensitive to global and patchy demyelination \cite{jelescu-cpz-2016}.
+As an {\it in vivo} validation, the age-related changes in the WMTI metrics were studied during the first two years of healthy brain development \cite{JelescuNI2015} (Figure \ref{fig:NODDIvsWMTI}), showing significant nonlinear increases in $f$, and $\Deperp$, related to increased myelination and axonal density, while no changes in the longitudinal compartment diffusivities, $\Da$ and $\Depar$, as expected. {\it Ex vivo} animal validation studies provided reasonably accurate estimates of $f$ in a mouse model of hypomyelination \cite{KelmNI2016} and de-, and remyelination \cite{jelescu-cpz-2016,Falangola_NBM2014}.
+Furthermore, mouse validation studies demonstrated that $\Da$ decreased during acute inflammation, while the axonal water fraction $f$ decreased during the chronic phase of cuprizone intoxication \cite{GuglielmettiNI2016}, whereby $\Deperp$ and $f$ were found to be respectively more sensitive to global and patchy demyelination \cite{jelescu-cpz-2016}.
 These validation studies suggest increased {\it specificity} of the WMTI parameters to microstructural changes as compared to empirical diffusion metrics.
-However, while recent work showed that WMTI metrics correlate as expected with the concentration of (purely intra-axonal) NAA under the assumption $\Da < \Depar$ \cite{GrossmanNI2015}, the branch selection potentially may be the opposite one ($\Da > \Depar$, cf. Sec.~\ref{sec:branch} below).
-This would affect the estimates of $\Da$ and $\Depar$ (but not of $f$ or $\Deperp$).
-This prompts both for improved SM parameter estimation methods (disucssed next in Sec.~\ref{sec:rotinv}), as well as for ``orthogonal" and more comprehensive validation methods to gain better understanding of the relevant tissue features of modeling (discussed in Sec.~\ref{sec:branch}).